silveredtheorem/vitalWatch/README.md

     cd ..
     ```

-### 3. Configuration (Crucial Step)
+### 3. Configuration

-This project uses environment variables to handle secret API keys and local network configuration.
-You must create two files that are NOT checked into source control.
+This project uses environment variables to handle secret API keys and local network configuration for security reasons :) You must create two files that are NOT checked into source control.

 **A. Configure Your API Keys:**